bowenhu2000/TinyDLP/README.md

 - Check file permissions
 - Verify the hook DLL is properly injected

+**4. System Tray Icon Not Visible**
+- Check if the icon is hidden in the system tray
+- Right-click the taskbar and select "Taskbar settings"
+- Look for "Select which icons appear on the taskbar"

 ### Debug Mode
 Enable detailed logging by setting the log level in the code: